faxathome/smartbrain/README.md

 ### Hello There
-This is my Final HTML CSS JS REACT NODE project for Udemy course
+This is my Final HTML CSS JS REACT NODE project for "The Complete Web Developer in 2018" Udemy course.
+Deployed in heroku in

 ## FrontEnd SmartBrain - v1